Registering for a course

 ● If you cancel at least 5 working days before the start of the course, your course fee will be fully refunded.

 ● You will not qualify for reimbursement if you cancel 5 working days or less before the start of the course.If you qualify for reimbursement, the relevant amount will be transferred to your bank account within a few weeks.

 Yes, you can, although of course you will not be financially reimbursed since the course is paid by the Board of the University of Groningen.
-Note that cancelling may affect your ‘hours balance’ (a maximum of 126 hours) for this course.
+Note that cancelling may affect your ‘voucher balance’ (a maximum of 5 vouchers) for this course.

-● You will not lose any hours if you cancel at least 5 working days before the start of the course.
+● You will not lose any vouchers if you cancel at least 5 working days before the start of the course.

-● If you cancel 5 working days or less before the start of the course, the full number of course hours will be deducted from your balance (of up to 126 hours in total).
+● If you cancel 5 working days or less before the start of the course, the full number of vouchers will be deducted from your balance.

 We need a minimum number of participants to allow each course to go ahead.
 If too few people register, we may cancel your course.
 We will inform you about this by email at least a week before the course is due to start, and reimburse your course fee.
 You will need to give us your bank account number (IBAN), and if you have a non-Dutch account then we will also need the name, address and BIC code of your bank.
 Please note that it can take up to four weeks before the money is refunded.